TNO-MST/c2sim-server/docs/content/c2sim-server/module-c2sim-land-operation-extension.md

 # Module C2SIM XML (LOX)

-This module generates Java classes from the Lox/C2SIM XML Schema definitions (XSD).
+This module generates Java classes from the LOX C2SIM XML Schema definitions (XSD).

 The schema files are located in: